elegant-scipy/elegant-scipy/markdown/ch4.markdown

 multiplication operations).
 Repeating this operation N times, once for each sinusoid, then gives $N^2$ operations.

-Now, contrast that with the Fast Fourier Transform, which is
+Now, contrast that with the fast Fourier transform, which is
 $\mathcal{O}(N \log N)$ in the ideal case—a great improvement!
 However, the classical Cooley-Tukey algorithm implemented in FFTPACK recursively breaks up the transform into smaller (prime-sized) pieces